redis/redis-doc/commands/cluster nodes.md

 * **noaddr** No address known for this node.
 * **noflags** No flags at all.

+## Special slot entries

+Normally hash slots associated to a given node are in one of the following formats, as already explained above:

+1. Single number: 3894
+2. Range: 3900-4000

+However node hash slots can be in a special state, used in order to communicate errors after a node restart (mismatch between the keys in the AOF/RDB file, and the node hash slots configuration), or when there is a resharding operation in progress.
+This two states are **importing** and **migrating**.

+The meaning of the two states is explained in the Redis Specification, howoever the gist of the two states is the following:

+* **Importing** slots are yet not part of the nodes hash slot, there is a migration in progress.
+The node will accept queries about these slots only if the `ASK` command is used.
+* **Migrating** slots are assigned to the node, but but are being migrated to some other node.
+The node will accept queries if all the keys in the command exist already, otherwise it will emit what is called an **ASK redirection**, to force new keys creation directly in the importing node.

+Importing and migrating slots are emitted in the `CLUSTER NODES` output as follows:

+* **Importing slot:** `[slot_number-<-importing_from_node_id]`
+* **Migarting slot:** `[slot_number->-migrating_to_node_id]`

+The following are a few examples of importing and migrating slots:

+* `[93-<-292f8b365bb7edb5e285caf0b7e6ddc7265d2f4f]`
+* `[1002-<-67ed2db8d677e59ec4a4cefb06858cf2a1a89fa1]`
+* `[77->-e7d1eecce10fd6bb5eb35b9f99a514335d9ba9ca]`
+* `[16311->-292f8b365bb7edb5e285caf0b7e6ddc7265d2f4f]`

+Note that the format does not have any space, so `CLUSTER NODES` output format is plain CSV with space as separator even when this special slots are emitted.
+However a complete parser for the format should be able to handle them.

+Note that:

+1. Migration and importing slots are only added to the node flagged as **myself**.
+This information is local to a node, for its own slots.
+2. Importing and migrating slots are provided as **additional info**.
+If the node has a given hash slot assigned, it will be also a plain number in the list of hash slots, so clients that don't have a clue about hash slots migrations can just skip this special fields.

 @return

 @bulk-string-reply: The serialized cluster configuration.